Welcome To Wesley DC Theological Seminary

 Washington, DC 20016

 Required for applicants whose first language is not English.
-Accepted tests and minimum scores:- TOEFL
+Accepted tests and minimum scores:

 Upload as a Word document.